 - Develop a network of peers, alumni and affordable housing practitioners who can assist you in furthering your job search or career.

 - Apply skills to real-world challenges facing affordable housing organizations

 Course Content and Organization

 The course is divided into the four core modules:

 - Origins and evolution of the government's role in affordable housing

 - Today's tools of affordable housing finance and development

 - The credit crisis and its impact on affordable housing policy

-- The future of affordable housing in the United States
+- The future of mortgage finance in the United States